nymstr/nymstr-server/README.md

 This will start the discovery node, connect to the Nym Mixnet, and begin processing incoming messages.

+Logs printed to the console are colorized by log level for easier readability.

 ## Environment Variables

 See `.env.example` for details on required variables.